 agrees to the change and if the supporting documentation required for provisionally certified

 registration is received.
 This would include the Puppy Health Exam Report by a vet certifying

 that patellas & heart are normal as well as the BAER hearing report indicating normal hearing,

 The status change application from companion to provisionally certified must be submitted along

 with the Puppy Health Exam Report, administration fee, and be signed by the breeder and the

 current owner of the dog.
 The offspring of dogs with Companion Dog Registration are not eligible for

 Dogs with Foundation Pending status are eligible to compete in the Provisional/Certified

-HSDAA shows, and may earn championship points.
-Junior Championships and
+shows and may earn championship points.
+Junior Championships and Championships may be

 Dogs initially admitted into the HSDAA Registry as Foundation Pending and that are later